What Is Dyslexia?

 For thousands of parents and children, dyslexia is a traumatic experience, but there are many persons with dyslexia who have coped extremely well and are leading professionals around the world.

-If you suspect that your child is dyslexic, you should see your child's paediatrician or a speech and language therapist.
+If you suspect that your child is dyslexic or have a learning challenge, you should consult your child's paediatrician or a speech and language therapist to have your child tested.

 Private primary schools (click) Always visit the school and get more information before making your final decision.